TriangleDataCenter/Triangle-GB/README.md

 # Triangle-GB
-Frequency-domain GB TDI response, modified from GBGPU (the GPU implementation of FastGB algorithm) to support the numerical orbit of Taiji and TDI-2.0.
+Frequency-domain GB TDI-2.0 response, modified from GBGPU (the GPU implementation of FastGB algorithm) to support the numerical orbit of Taiji and TDI-2.0.
 The responses are consistent with the time-domain simulations of Triangle-Simulator.
 This code should only be regarded as an illustrative example for the preliminary analysis of Taiji Data Challenge, and is not intended to serve as a solution to all the challenges.